Donna Summer (album): Writing and recording

 Since the disco era, Summer's work had covered a variety of musical genres and this album was no exception.
 It had quite a strong soul influence, and featured a couple of gospel-styled tracks, namely "(If It) Hurts Just a Little" and a cover version of Jon and Vangelis' "State of Independence", which featured an all-star choir.
 Rock music was also found in the form of the Bruce Springsteen-penned "Protection"; the track had been planned as a Donna Summer and Bruce Springsteen duet but that concept was abandoned as unworkable.
 The album concluded with Summer's take on the Billy Strayhorn torch standard "Lush Life".
 The song "Mystery of Love" used the opening material from Bach's "The Well-Tempered Clavier", Book 1: Prelude and Fugue No. 2 in C minor for the keyboard part in the introduction and verse.

 Several very popular songwriters were used on this album.
 As well as the aforementioned Springsteen, Vangelis and Jon Anderson, Quincy Jones himself contributed to the writing, as did other names such as Rod Temperton, Merria Ross, John Lang, Richard Page, Bill Meyers, Michael Clark, John Bettis, David Foster, Steve Lukather, Michael Sembello, Dan Sembello and David Batteau.
 This made it the largest number of songwriters ever to contribute to a Donna Summer studio album.

 A period of six months elapsed between the first session for the Donna Summer album and the completion of the tracks.
-Summer has since stated that this was one of the hardest albums ever to record – some of the songs were quite challenging, plus she was pregnant with her daughter Amanda Grace at the time.
-It has also been reported that she found producer Quincy Jones to be rather boisterous and controlling and soon after the album's release she opened up to the Los Angeles Times: "Sometimes I feel it's a Quincy Jones album that I sang on".
+Summer later stated that this was one of the hardest albums ever to record – some of the songs were quite challenging, plus she was pregnant with her daughter Amanda Grace at the time.
+It was also reported that she found producer Quincy Jones to be rather boisterous and controlling and soon after the album's release she opened up to the Los Angeles Times: "Sometimes I feel it's a Quincy Jones album that I sang on".